Updated: January 2021.

 However, the cream doesn't work the first time, and I'm kind of a hypochondriac.
 So I freak out a little bit.

+I start writing up an email to my doctor about all the research I did, and I figure this information should really be public.
+Especially since many of my Google searches weren't really fruitful, they just came back with people crying "Waa I'm dying" and things like that.
 Since not everyone has the time to be reading through pages of scabies studies like I did, I figured I could summarise it all and give people answers to treat scabies properly.
-Surely a site like that could be really valuable to people.
+Surely a site like that could be really valuable to people!

-So that’s the long story of how I became an armchair expert on scabies and decided on my micro-niche site: Scabies Home Remedies.
-Not the most glamourous subject, but definitely an important one.
+So that's the long story of how I became an armchair expert on scabies and decided on my micro-niche.

-Here are a few idea starters for you:
+Here are a few idea starters for helping you choose a micro niche:

 - What is something you have bought online recently?